Laos/Vietnam--Hmong Believers Forced Out of Villages

 Hmong believers in Laos and Vietnam continue to face opposition from village authorities.
 In northern Laos on Feb.
 18, local authorities visited believers in a village in Luang Prabang province and tried to force them to return to ancestor worship.
 When the believers refused, authorities wrote a letter expelling them from the village because "they don't like Christian people," according to a VOM source.
 The source said authorities don't like Christians because they view Christianity as an American religion.
 In this part of Laos, believers are not allowed to work for the government, and Christian students also face discrimination.
 Likewise, in northern Vietnam, a Hmong family were compelled to leave their village because village leaders were opposed to the family's Christian faith.
 Although the wife was very ill, she recovered after moving to a Christian village and receiving prayer.
 Pray that Hmong Christians in Laos and Vietnam will stand firm in their faith despite harassment from local authorities.

-Please pray for "the least of these" in the Persecuted Church Prayer Forum at top.
+Please pray for "the least of these" in the Persecuted Church Prayer Forum.

 Acts 21 Now they have been informed about you that you continually teach all the Jews who live among the Gentiles to turn back from and forsake Moses...Therefore do just what we tell you.
 With us are 4 men who have taken a vow upon themselves.
 Take these men and purify yourself along with them and pay their expenses [for a temple offering],...Thus everybody will know that there is no truth in what they have been told about you, but that you yourself walk in observance of the Law of Moses.